JustusWeyers/BIM-Vision/README.md

 ## Usage

-1. **View the 3D Scene**: The viewer shows a rotating scene with mock building elements (walls, doors, columns)
+1. **View the 3D Scene**: The viewer shows the uploaded IFC and can be interacted with trough clicking on each IFC Element
-2. **Run IDS Check**: Click "Run Rule Check" to validate elements against building rules
+2. **Run IDS Check**: Click "Run Rule Check" to validate elements against building rules.
+Statuses are highlighted on each ifc element trough coloring
 3. **Select Elements**: Click on any 3D element to select it and view its properties
-4. **Get AI Explanations**: Select an element and click "Explain (LLM)" for AI-generated insights
+4. **Get AI Explanations and Recommendations**: Select an element and click "Explain (LLM)" for AI-generated insights or click "AI Fix" for quick fixes
-5. **Create Issues**: Report problems by clicking "Create Issue" for selected elements
+5. **Create Issues**: Report problems by clicking "Create Issue" for selected elements and create bcf files.
+Ticket Generation for Jira trough API

 ## Rule Validation